Greece Moments Greece Moments

 Limnos with its golden grain fields

-For a week we explored the island, discovered many beautiful corners and were surprised in the end why this island is so much in the shadow of the other Greek islands.
+We spent a week exploring the island, discovering many beautiful spots, and were ultimately surprised to find that this island remains so overshadowed by the other Greek islands.
 Here are our 12 highlights of Limnos:

 Table of Contents